Online dispute resolution from the mediation experts.

 There are few industries that have remained untouched by digitisation, and the field of dispute resolution is no exception.
 Online Dispute Resolution (ODR) is being used to resolve a variety of civil and community cases – and it is proving to be a useful tool in workplace settings too.

 TCM Online offers your employees a choice about how best to resolve their differences.
 If they are working remotely, or if they would prefer not to meet face to face, TCM Online offers the benefit of a highly effective mediation model with the parties safely ensconced in their own office or house.

-TCM’s mediation team used used to be sceptical about online mediation.
+TCM’s mediation team used to be sceptical about online mediation.
 However, now that we have seen it work, we recognise that it is an important addition to our portfolio of dispute resolution services.

-TCM Online is flexible and highly effective.
+Online mediation is flexible and highly effective.

 Sometimes, it simply isn’t possible to get all the parties involved in a dispute in the same place at the same time.
 In an increasingly global business climate, teams are frequently dispersed across continents.
 Managers may be leading people they only get to meet once or twice a year – and team members may never have met each other at all.

 Virtual project teams, which bring together specialists from around the world to develop new products or services or tackle a business challenge, are also increasingly becoming a feature of working life.
 Of course it may just be that a workplace dispute involves extremely busy people who are finding it difficult to co-ordinate diaries or free themselves up for mediation during normal working hours.